HDB launches 3,373 BTO flats for sale in Tampines and Punggol; buyers to enjoy higher grants

 The HDB said those with more urgent housing needs or who are less particular about flat attributes may wish to apply for these flats.

-Application for the flats open from Wednesday and will end on Sept 17.
+Application for the flats opens from Wednesday and will end on Sept 17.

 In November, the HDB will offer another 4,500 BTO flats in Ang Mo Kio, Tampines and Tengah.
 A further 3,000 BTO flats in Sembawang and Toa Payoh will be released next February.